d-wasserman/Complete_Street_Rule/README.md

 	-Furniture Zone Width Parameter was added to adjust the gap between the sidewalk and the curb.
 This parameter is set to small gap, but can be increased.

 	-Paint Reporting is removed from the rule.
 Feedback indicating it was slowing down the rule, and made editing the rule more difficult.

+# Citations
+If you use the complete street rule in academic research or as part of professional reports, please cite the rule as the following:

+Wasserman, D. Complete Street Rule.
+(2019) GitHub repository, https://github.com/d-wasserman/Complete_Street_Rule.